-As of the 2016-2017 school year, Georgia's schools were home to more than 114,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Georgia were Spanish, Vietnamese, Chinese, Korean, and Arabic.
+As of FY 2019, Georgia's schools were home to more than 108,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Georgia have been Spanish, Vietnamese, Chinese, Korean, and Arabic.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Georgia is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2005.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.